 GE's LEAPmbr system enables advanced treated wastewater to be sent directly into west Texas city's reservoir.

-The U.S. Fish and Wildlife Service today announced the final listing of three cockatoo species under the Endangered Species Act (ESA
+The US Fish and Wildlife Service (FWS) announced that the northern long-eared bat will be listed as a threatened species under the Endangered Species Act (ESA).